 Natural language processing (NLP) and is an extremely powerful form of machine learning (ML.)
 This technique allows machines to interact with human language.
 This tech exists in many popular forms of AI.
 For example, virtual assistants like Siri and Alexa were built with these technologies.

 Natural language understanding (NLU) is a subset of these techniques.
-NLU focuses on using machines to understand the meaning of written text.
+NLU focuses on using machines to understand the meaning of the written text.
 As a result, humans are able to ask machines questions in a natural way.
 It also allows users to create structured data from unstructured text.
 This includes product reviews, tweets, or support tickets.

 NLP and NLU are powerful time-saving tools.
 However, in order to create effective models, you have to start with good quality data.
 This data is created by manually tagging large amounts of text.
 This is how data scientists teach the machine to categorize text.
 This process is extremely time-consuming, requiring a person to go through each example and apply tags.